 Beginning and intermediate algebra for Math in Society.
-Algebraic expressions, rational exponents, radicals, linear and quadratic equations, graphs and application.
+Algebraic expressions, rational and negative exponents, radical and rational expressions and equations, linear and quadratic equations, graphs and applications.

 Prerequisite: MATH 090B within the last 6 years with a grade of 2.0 or above or satisfactory placement test score.